Mfaizl/jsongrapher-pyasd/README.md

 # JSONGrapher (python)
 This is the python version of JSONGrapher with JSONRecordCreator.
 This package is for plotting JSON records with drag and drop and has tools for creating the JSON records.
+The software will automatically plot multiple records together, including converting units as needed (like kg/s and g/s).

 To use python JSONGrapher, first install it using conda or pip:<br>
 `pip install JSONGrapher[COMPLETE]` or `conda install conda-forge::jsongrapher` <br>